The Pattern of Departure

 Research on adverse childhood experiences shows us that:

-• Children who experience early separation, neglect, or disrupted attachment show higher rates of dissociative symptoms later in life
+- Children who experience early separation, neglect, or disrupted attachment show higher rates of dissociative symptoms later in life

-• Early instability in caregiving creates vulnerabilities for difficulties with presence, embodiment, and relational engagement
+- Early instability in caregiving creates vulnerabilities for difficulties with presence, embodiment, and relational engagement

-• The earlier the disruption occurs, the more foundational the impact on nervous system organization
+- The earlier the disruption occurs, the more foundational the impact on nervous system organization

-• Multiple or prolonged adverse experiences compound vulnerability
+- Multiple or prolonged adverse experiences compound vulnerability

-• These patterns persist across the lifespan unless intentionally addressed
+- These patterns persist across the lifespan unless intentionally addressed

-It's crucial to understand these are vulnerabilities, not destinies.
+It’s important to understand these are vulnerabilities, not destinies.
 Many people who experience disruptions in Existence and Belonging do not develop elsewhere addictions.
 Many find healing through subsequent relationships, through their own internal resilience, through circumstances that support nervous system reorganization.
 But the vulnerability remains, particularly when later stressors activate the original flight response.

-Prenatal Stress and Trauma: Maternal stress, trauma, substance use, or domestic violence during the second and third trimesters directly impacts the developing fetus's nervous system.
+Consider the common developmental experiences that create vulnerability for elsewhere patterns during the Existence and Belonging stage.
+Prenatal stress and trauma—maternal stress, trauma, substance use, or domestic violence during the second and third trimesters—directly impacts the developing fetus’s nervous system.
 The organism learns, in utero, whether the world is safe or threatening.

-Neonatal Intensive Care: When infants require NICU care, they experience separation from parents, painful medical procedures, and an environment of machines and alarms rather than the expected warmth of maternal holding during their first days and weeks of life.
+Birth complications create early vulnerabilities.
+Traumatic birth, emergency C-section, premature birth, or other complications create early stress or separation between mother and infant during the critical first hours and days.
+When infants require neonatal intensive care, they experience separation from parents, painful medical procedures, and an environment of machines and alarms rather than the expected warmth of maternal holding during their first days and weeks of life.
+Hospitalizations, surgeries, or medical procedures during the first three months create associations between physical existence and pain or threat.

-Adoption and Foster Placement: Even when occurring shortly after birth, adoption represents a fundamental rupture—separation from the biological mother whose rhythms, voice, and presence the infant has known since the second trimester.
+Even when occurring shortly after birth, adoption represents a fundamental rupture—separation from the biological mother whose rhythms, voice, and presence the infant has known since the second trimester.
 The nervous system experiences this as existential threat.

-Parental Mental Health: Maternal postpartum depression, anxiety, or other mental health challenges during the first three months mean the caregiver is physically present but emotionally unavailable during the exact period when the infant's nervous system is learning whether connection is safe.
+Parental mental health challenges during the first three months create disruption.
+Maternal postpartum depression, anxiety, or other mental health challenges mean the caregiver is physically present but emotionally unavailable during the exact period when the infant’s nervous system is learning whether connection is safe.

-Neglect in Early Infancy: When basic needs for touch, holding, responsiveness, and attunement go unmet during the first three months, the infant's existence feels unacknowledged.
-They learn they don't quite belong.
+Death, illness, incarceration, or other circumstances that remove a primary caregiver during these first critical months create rupture and uncertainty.
+When basic needs for touch, holding, responsiveness, and attunement go unmet during the first three months, the infant’s existence feels unacknowledged.
+They learn they don’t quite belong.

-Environmental Chaos or Threat: Domestic violence, substance use, housing instability, or other environmental threats during this period communicate to the developing nervous system that the world is fundamentally unsafe.
+Domestic violence, substance use, housing instability, or other environmental threats during this period communicate to the developing nervous system that the world is fundamentally unsafe.

 These early experiences create what we might call a “developmental predisposition” toward the flight response.
 When stress arises later in life—and it always does—the person’s nervous system reaches for the strategy it learned first: departure.
 Not physical flight (though that sometimes occurs), but psychological flight through dissociation.